JoeChristianson/Professional-README-Generator/README.md

 ## Installation

-    No installation required.
-Works on a browser as is.
+No steps are needed for installation.
+App works in browser.

 ## Usage

-    Create and update a list of movies to watch later.
-Sort list by different parameters.
-Filter by genre, rating or text.
-Rate movies once done watching them.
+Create and update a list of movies to watch.
+Rate movies after watching them.
+Filter queue by genre, rating and other search terms.

 ![Screenshot 0](https://github.com/AmplifyRebel/movie-generator/blob/main/assets/screenshots/screenshot.png "Screenshot")